w3c/trace-context/spec/20-http_header_format.md

 interoperability between vendors.
 It allows to communicate recording decision and enable better experience for the customer.

-For example, when SaaS services participate in distributed trace - this service has no knowledge of tracing system used by its caller.
+For example, when SaaS services participate in <a>distributed trace</a> - this service has no knowledge of tracing system used by its caller.
 But this service may produce records of incoming requests for monitoring or troubleshooting purposes.
 Flag `recorded` can be used to ensure that information about requests that were